scam-duo/more-info/README.md

 <div align="left">
 .
 .
 .
-im sorry if i ever become mean to you, i don't really mean it.

-i encourage people to tell me what they're not comfortable to talk about! i might mention sensitive topics sometimes...

-most of the time i am silent, but that doesn't mean i hate you, i just dont really like getting into people's talk/argument

-i don't talk or chat first(unless you're a person i trust/am comfortable with)

-i have no boundaries whatsoever.
+no boundaries, feel free to do stuff

-i do not have a dni list, just dont be weird or include me into any of your fetishes. keep that to yourself.
+i do not have a dni list, be weird, just dont include me into any of your fetishes. keep that to yourself.